ste163/vislit-prototype/README.md

 - Write actual stories in Quill
 - Possibly have linking to Google Docs and Word Online

+### Quality of Life

+- Write a way to save and load the last window size and position.
+One way: https://github.com/electron/electron/issues/526

 ## Technologies to Test

 - ~~[Lowdb](https://github.com/typicode/lowdb) - data storage~~